 - Institute and Center Staff

-- Supported SICE Graduate Students (Assistant Instructor -AI) - Workstations for supported graduate students are provided in assigned offices or cubicles at no cost to the student or supporting faculty member.
-These systems will come from the pool of available systems that have come off of lifecycle deployments, on an as-available basis.
+- Supported SICE Graduate Students (eg AIs) - Workstations for supported graduate students are provided in assigned offices or cubicles at no cost to the student or supporting faculty member.
+Supported graduate students include Associate Instructors (AIs) for SICE classes as well as other student employees funded out of base SICE funding but not those funded by individual faculty, centers, labs, or grants.
+The systems for supported graduate students will come from the pool of available systems that have come off of lifecycle deployments, on an as-available basis.
 Commonly this includes the following:

 - A single monitor in the 22-24" size range.
 If a workstation is not needed a monitor can still be provided for use with a personal laptop.
 Cables to connect a laptop to the monitor will be provided if the particular cable needed is stocked.
 Other cables may need to be purchased by the student.